Alice Sebold

 Alice Sebold (born September 6, 1963) is an American author.
 She is known for her novels The Lovely Bones and The Almost Moon, and a memoir, Lucky.
-The Lovely Bones was on The New York Times Best Seller list and was adapted into a film by the same name in 2010.
+The Lovely Bones was on The New York Times Best Seller list and was adapted into a film by the same name in 2009.

 Her memoir, Lucky, sold over a million copies and describes her experience in her first year at Syracuse University, when she was raped.
-Anthony Broadwater, who was incorrectly identified as the perpetrator by Sebold (and via a faulty method of hair analysis), ultimately served 16 years in prison.
-He was exonerated in 2021, after a judge found serious issues with the original conviction.
+She wrongly accused Anthony Broadwater of being the perpetrator.
+Broadwater spent 16 years in prison.
+He was exonerated in 2021, after a judge overturned the original conviction.
+Consequently, the publisher of Lucky announced that the book would no longer be distributed.

 Early life and education

 Sebold was born in Madison, Wisconsin.
 She grew up in the Paoli suburb of Philadelphia, where her father taught Spanish at the University of Pennsylvania.
 While they were young, Sebold and her older sister, Mary, often had to take care of their mother, a journalist for a local paper, who suffered from panic attacks and drank heavily.

 Sebold graduated from Great Valley High School in Malvern, Pennsylvania, in 1980.
 Sebold attended Syracuse University, where she earned her bachelor's degree.
 Among her professors was Tess Gallagher, who became one of Sebold's confidantes.
 Also among her professors were Raymond Carver, Tobias Wolff, and Hayden Carruth.

 After graduating in 1984, she briefly attended the University of Houston in Texas, for graduate school, then moved to Manhattan for the next 10 years.
 She held several waitressing jobs while pursuing a writing career, but neither her poetry nor her attempts at writing a novel came to fruition.

 Sebold left New York for Southern California, where she became a caretaker of an artists' colony, earning $386 a month and living in a cabin in the woods without electricity.
 She earned an MFA from the University of California, Irvine in 1998.